yogk/f4/README.md

 for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-## d7018e - special studies in embedded systems

-##### Name : Johannes Sjölund
-##### Mail : johsjl-1@student.ltu.se
-##### Personal number: 8506298978
-##### Nucleo 64 support crate

-### Grading

-3. Implement drivers for the Nucleo 64, stm32f401re/stm32f411re, similar to the f3/bluepill support crates.
-Most or all of the peripherals should be supported in some basic configuration
-* GPIO
-* UART over USB using the ST-Link v2
-* DMA
-* Timers with configurations
-  * Microsecond counter
-  * PWM generation
-  * Encoder mode
-* SPI
-* I²C

-The peripheral pin configuration should match the standard Arduino headers.

-4. The stm32f4 supports higher clock frequency than the default 16 MHz.
-Implement a simple way of setting it to the maximum of 84 MHz for the stm32f401re and 100 MHz for the stm32f411re, or any valid lower value (configured using the PLL).

-5. Create a demo using the RTFM core and some external peripheral such as an IMU or Bluetooth device.
-The demo should show how to use the RTFM core for safe concurrency and demonstrate different peripherals such as GPIO, USART, DMA, SPI etc.

 ### References
 ![Nucleo F411RE pins](docs/Nucleo_f411re.png)